GreyHatCyberSecurity/AnonYou/README.md

 5) Securely erase files
 6) Deleting system log

-Requires root access to run the program
+Requires root access to run the script.

 Testing was done on Debian, Ubuntu, Termux, but if you find any bugs we would be very grateful if you let us know at greyhatfeedback@protonmail.com

 CAUTION!!!